hedare/MultiphaseCavBubbleFoam/README.txt

 5. If executed in parallel computation, reconstruct the simulation data using 'reconstructPar'.
 6. To view the simulation results, open the file fluid.foam using ParaView.

-The progress of the simulation may be monitored by running 'tail -f log.MultiphaseCavBubbleFoam' in the simulation folder.
+The progress of the simulation may be monitored by running 'tail -f log.MultiphaseCavBubbleFoam' or 'tail -f info.csv' in the simulation folder.
 Simulation settings and parameters may be altered in the text files within the simulation folder (e.g. bubble initial conditions in constant/transportProperties or simulation end time and field output interval in system/controlDict).
 The simulation geometry may be altered by changing the file "system/blockMeshDict".